 The International is the biggest annual esports tournament in the world and one every fan of professional video gaming should watch.
 It showcases the best Dota 2 talent on the world-stage every year in August and is famous for having the largest prize pool for a single esports tournament around the globe – breaking its own record for the last three years.

-The 2019 tournament is the ninth edition of The International, organized entirely by Dota 2’s creators, Valve.
+The 2022 tournament is the 12th edition of The International, organized entirely by Dota 2’s creators, Valve.
 This year’s event is the richest yet, with the prize pool topping $30 million for the first time, and we can’t wait to see how the competition adapts to the higher stakes.
 Here’s what we know of this year’s plans.